CloudLabsAI-Azure/Defender-for-Cloud/modules/module5-data-security-posture-management.md

    >**Note:** Agentless scanning for VMs provides vulnerability assessment and software inventory in 24 hours.
 Leave the setup and comeback after 24 hours.

       ![](../images/m1-img5.png)

+## Summary

+In this lab, you have understood Microsoft Data Security Posture Management and enabled Defender CSPM plan.

 ### You have successfully completed the lab.